Absentee funeral prayer (Islam)

-Absentee funeral prayer in Islam, known as Salat al-Gha'ib (صلاة الغائب), is a kind of funeral prayer performed upon a dead Muslim if they die in a place where there are no Muslims to pray for the dead.
+Absentee funeral prayer in Islam, known as Salat al-Gha'ib (صلاة الغائب), is a kind of funeral prayer performed upon a Muslim if they die in a place where there are no Muslims to pray for the dead.
 By contrast, if someone dies and a funeral prayer is said on his or her behalf, no other prayer is necessary.

 The Hadith, or traditions of Muhammad, approve of offering funeral prayers for an absent person.
 Abu Hurayrah reports: "The Prophet informed his companions about the death of Negus (Najashi), the king of Abyssinia, the day that he died.
 And then the Prophet led them to the prayer ground where he lined them up and offered funeral prayer for him with four Takbirs".